-Throughout the Engineering and Construction of the project, outreach activities will be conducted that focus on providing stakeholders with updates on the features and status of the project as well as anticipated project timelines and construction impacts.
+The Engineering and Construction phases follow the Project Development phase and is beyond the scope of the current study.
+During Engineering and Construction, outreach activities will be conducted that focus on providing stakeholders with updates on the features and status of the project as well as anticipated project timelines and construction impacts.
 Activities in this stage include the following: